Dlucasz027/investCalc/README.md

 - Interface responsiva e moderna
 - Cálculo baseado nas fórmulas reais de rendimento
 - Suporte para os investimentos mais comuns no Brasil
+- Imposto de renda incluído no cálculo
-- Resultados exibidos de forma clara e didática
+- Resultados exibidos de forma clara

 ### 🇺🇸
 This calculator was designed for beginners and curious investors who want a clear and simple visualization of how their investments may grow, based on provided rates and terms.